jjnether/obsidian_backup/jnetherton/DA/Active Orders/Form6 Emulator.md

 	- HLT - initiate trip based on HLT activating - should not cause a trip
 - ==Blinking LED's when only one phase open==
 - design template should exactly match simplified setup
+- copy template settings from one group to another?
+- HLT - add definite time delay in ms
+- HLT has two separate latches for remote and local
+- HLT doesn't have a separate 50, but a distinct time delay for HLT
+- repurpose ABC 51 curves for CLPU

 Missing LED's